Cascoda/cascoda-sdk/README.md

 | CMake Target Name | Description |
 | :--- | :--- |
 | ocf-light | Use a Chili as a controller for an OCF-over-Thread smart lightbulb.
 [More information.](ocf/README.md)
+| ocf-reed-light | Use a Router Enabled Chili as a controller for an OCF-over-Thread smart lightbulb.
 | ocf-sensorif | Use a Chili as a OCF-over-Thread device connected to various I2C and SPI sensors.
-| ocf-sensorif-unsecure  | The same as the above target, but without OCF security
 | ocf-cli-thermometer  | Use a Chili as a OCF-over-Thread smart thermometer.
 This demo uses the in-built thermometer of the M2351, so no external hardware is required.
 | ocf-sleepy-thermometer  | Same as above, but the device sleeps between temperature readings.
-| ocf-sleepy-thermometer-unsecure  | Same as above, but without OCF security.
 | ocf-storage-test  | Test the flash storage API of Iotivity-Lite.
 Useful for developers.

 #### Miscellaneous Targets